-After taking a battering with the weather at the past few years races, the gods were with us today as a lovely crisp, calm and unseasonably bright and warm morning descended upon the Loxley Valley with 2,119 runners completing the 24th running of the Percy Pud 10k.
+Wow, who ordered the weather?
+A fantastically bright and warm morning descended upon the Loxley Valley with 2,519 runners completing the 25th running of the Percy Pud 10k.

 Firstly, many thanks everyone that ran today to make it another successful Percy Pud race.
 Big kudos to all the volunteers and marshals who gave up their time to help, it is very much appreciated by everyone at the club.
 The race couldn’t be what it is without you.

-Breaking news is that both male and female course records were broken today and the club handed over £1000 cheques to each of the winners.
-Both records had stood for over 10 years and are looking mighty impressive now.
+Breaking news is that for the second year in a row both male and female course records were broken today and the club handed over £1000 cheques to each of the winners.

 We look forward to see who maybe come and challenge those times next year?